-"My problem was resolved to my satisfaction"
+"My problem was resolved to my satisfaction".

-"I have access to activities that meet my interests".
+"I have access to activities that meet my interests"

-Safe and effective care:

-Reduce the number of long-term care residents (without a diagnosis of psychosis) who are given antipsychotic medication.
+Safe and effective care: Reduce the number of long-term care residents (without a diagnosis of psychosis) who are given antipsychotic medication.

-Reduce the percentage of long-term care residents who fell in the last 30 days leading up to their assessment.
+Reduce the number of long-term care residents who had a worsened stage 2-4 pressure injury Reduce the number of LTC residents who fell in the 30 days leading up to their assessment